| Visions and Strategies for Sustainable Community

 enhancing the quality of life and increasing the well being of

+the residents.
 The developers may also want to recruit

 desired service providers and businesses to locate within the